wangyili00/Retag/README.md

-Relation Time-aware Heterogeneous Dynamic Graph Neural Networks are accepted by ECAI 2024！
+Relation Time-aware Heterogeneous Dynamic Graph Neural Networks have been accepted for presentation at ECAI 2024!